williamsconcepts/crwn-clothing-v2/README.md

 <img width="612" alt="github fork" src="https://user-images.githubusercontent.com/10578605/157998981-4bfd1f83-825c-4664-b22d-b2c7d471dc70.png">

-After forking the project, simply clone it the way you would from the new forked project in your own GitHub repository and you can commit and push to it freely!
+After forking the project, simply clone it the way you would from the new forked project in your own GitHub repository and you can commit and push to it freely!!

 # After you fork and clone: